jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

   (b) any decision by the Board under section 35 or section 36 to decline to accept a complaint:
   (c) any order of the Board under section 39 relating to him or her.
 (2) The person may, within 28 days after notice of the decision or order has been communicated to him or her by the Board or within any further time that the District Court may allow on application made before or after the expiration of that period, appeal to the District Court against the decision or order, as the case may be.
-(3) The Court must, as soon as practicable, hear the appeal, and may confirm, reverse, or modify the decision of the Board, or may refer the matter back to the Board in accordance with rules of Court, and may give any decision that the Board could have given in respect of the matter.
+(3) The court must, as soon as practicable, hear the appeal, and may confirm, reverse, or modify the decision of the Board, or may refer the matter back to the Board in accordance with rules of court, and may give any decision that the Board could have given in respect of the matter.
-(4) This section does not give the Court power to review any part of the Board's decision other than the part against which the appellant has appealed.
+(4) This section does not give the court power to review any part of the Board's decision other than the part against which the appellant has appealed.
-(5) Subject to any order of the Court, every decision or order of the Board against which an appeal is lodged continues in force and has effect according to its tenor pending the determination of the appeal.
+(5) Subject to any order of the court, every decision or order of the Board against which an appeal is lodged continues in force and has effect according to its tenor pending the determination of the appeal.
-(6) On any appeal under this section, the Court may make an order for the payment by the Board, or by the appellant, of the costs incurred in respect of the appeal by the other party to the appeal.
+(6) On any appeal under this section, the court may make an order for the payment by the Board, or by the appellant, of the costs incurred in respect of the appeal by the other party to the appeal.
 (7) The decision of the District Court on any such appeal is final.

 ### 42 Suspensions and conditions must be entered in register